JimLynx/Channel-Lead-Resources/README.md

 > The overall structure is for ease of navigation to each section
 >
 > - Top navigation menu for general public displays only Home and Login links
+> - Logged in Student user account has additional access to Resources and Contact pages.
-> - Logged in Users have access to various topic pages
+> - Logged in Lead user account has additional access to Manage Resources and Manage Categories pages
->   - Each topic page is the same format to ensure consistency
->   - Top Navigation menu allows for easy navigation to desired sections
-> - Logged in Superuser and Assessor have further access to superuser page where account management is possible
+> - Logged in Superuser and Assessor user accounts have additional access to Manage Users page.

 ### 4. Skeleton